SEN Information Report and School Local Offer 2017-18

 We have staff with specialized expertise, qualifications and experience including:

-Mrs. R. Sanders – the SENCo at the Aspley Lane campus is a qualified secondary teacher with a background in supporting SEN students for 12 years.
+Mrs. R. Sanders – the SENCo at the Bluecoat Aspley Academy is a qualified secondary teacher with a background in supporting SEN students for 15 years.
+She completed her SENCo National Award for SENCo PG Cert from the University of Northampton in 2015.

-Mrs. V. Lee-Jenkinson – the ARC Manager who works from the Aspley Lane campus has over 12 years of experience of working with ASD students
+Mrs. V. Lee-Jenkinson – the ARC Manager who leads on the enhanced Focus Provision support programme with students with autistic spectrum disorder has over 15 years of experience of working with ASD students

-Mrs. R. Bentley – is the teams Administration Manager.
+Mrs. R. Bentley – is the team’s SEN Administration Manager.

 We use our professional judgement to ensure that the funding is distributed to have the greatest impact on our students with SEN. We regularly review this to ensure maximum effectiveness and efficiency.
 We strive to ensure equity, transparency and clarity amongst all settings within the academy and ensure this clarity allows all staff to understand the allocation of resources and to assist in their decision making process.